 Hydraulic Separators & Strainers

 Piping boilers with primary/secondary using closely spaced tees is discussed on another webpage titled Mod/Con Boiler Piping.
-Now we will discuss stepping the piping up a bit using hydraulic separators.
-If you decide to use closely spaced tees or hydraulic separators both applications work fine, but hydraulic separators offer more.
+Now we will discuss stepping up the piping a bit using hydraulic separators.
+If you decide to use closely spaced tees or hydraulic separators, both applications work fine, but hydraulic separators offer more.

 Below are pictures of a variety of hydraulic separators.